Ramkafasi/whisper-mpv/README.md

 ```
 This command will download, translate and generate subtitles for the video before playing it with mpv.

-# Features to be implemented in the next release
+# Feature to be implemented in the next release

 The following features will be implemented in the next release: